Pastoral Care & House System

 Weekly Assemblies enable students to share their talents and be recognised for their success both in and out of the classroom.
 Student participation is the main focus for these assemblies with themes developed and topics relevant to College life being covered.
 Included in each assembly is a spiritual segment.

 The formal Personal Development Program addresses the different levels of maturity and interests of students.
 Topics relate to issues associated with an individual’s development of self-awareness and self-respect, along with interpersonal relationships building.
-Senior Schooling students have a designated lesson per cycle and work with a team of staff and guest presenters.
-The MindMatters resource provides a strong framework for the program.
+Middle Schooling students have a designated lesson per fortnight and work with a team of staff and guest presenters.
+The Mindmatters resource provides a strong framework for the program.
 This program comprehensively covers issues relevant to the general health and well-being of young people and adults.
 In its delivery, emphasis is placed on relevant preventative measures as well as on problem solving strategies.

-Through the Senior Schooling Outdoor Education pathway, including camps and one-day activities, students are given the opportunity to develop social as well as leadership skills.
+Through the Outdoor Education pathway, linked to various sections of the curriculum, students are given the opportunity to develop social as well as leadership skills.
 Year Level activities, covering effective risk-taking and decision making skills are practised in a safe and secure environment.
+Themes include: building self esteem; facing personal challenges; expanding friendships; coping with stress and conflict; and linking self with the environment.

 Numerous opportunities exist for students from all year levels to reach out to those less fortunate than themselves.
 Through class and House activities and through a number of Community Service Groups our students are enriched by connecting with various global communities.

 Students at Clayfield College accept that being given the right to lead brings with it the responsibility to serve the community.
 Recognising and valuing the diversity of student talents, along with harnessing that diversity produces powerful teamwork.
-Student leadership at Clayfield College follows a shared model where students from various year levels have the opportunity to play the role of both leader and team player, depending on the responsibility.
+Student leadership at Clayfield College follows a shared model where students have the opportunity to play the role of both leader and team player, depending on the responsibility.
 Responsibilities encompass activities in and out of the classroom.
-Students have the opportunity to be assigned a leadership role.
-Ultimately, each Year 12 student at Clayfield College receives a Senior's Badge and signs a pledge to carry out relevant responsibilities associated with leading the student community.
+Middle Schooling students have the opportunity to be assigned a leadership role, mainly for a semester.
+This enables the learning process in leadership skill development to be experienced by a larger number of students.
 Each Student Leader recognises that it is not just about the badge, title, or what I do but it is also about who I am while I am fulfilling my role.

 Through the eight pathways of the Pastoral Care Program which creates a supportive environment for Clayfield College students, differences are celebrated rather than separateness emphasised.